BRANDS

 Versus Versace

-Gianni Versace introduced Versus in 1989 as the younger, sharper counterpart to his main line, closely associated with his sister Donatella.
+Versus was introduced as the younger, sharper counterpart to the main line.
 It gave the house a place to experiment without touching the core Versace image.
-Early Versus is a real snapshot of that era’s design energy.

 -